Nawanagar State: History

-Nawanagar was one of the first princely states to sign the Instrument of Accession in 1948 after Indian independence.
+Nawanagar (present day Jamnagar) was one of the first princely states to sign the Instrument of Accession in 1948 after Indian independence.
 Afterwards, the late ruler, Digvijaysinhji, served as the first Rajpramukh of Kathiawad, then represented his country at the United Nations.

 In 1949, the princely states of Nawanagar and Dhrol, Jalia Dewani in Kathiawar merged into the new state of Saurashtra.
-On 19 June 1959, the boundaries of the district were enlarged by the inclusion of the adjoining Okhamandal, and the district was renamed Jamnagar.
+On 19 June 1959, the boundaries of the district were enlarged by the inclusion of the adjoining Okha mandal, and the district was renamed Jamnagar.
 This district became part of the new state of Gujarat on the division of the State of Bombay on 1 May 1960.

+Bhanji Dal Jadeja commanded Jam Sataji's force during the Mughal attack on Junagadh State and defeated the attack.

 Rulers (Jam Saheb)

 Jewellery collection

 The Maharaja Jamsaheb of Nawanagar were also known for their jewellery collection; especially Ranjithsinhji, whose Emerald collection according to Jacques Cartier was "unequaled in the world, if not in quantity, then certainly in quality".
 The collection included an emerald and pearl necklace, an art deco emerald and diamond necklace designed by Jacques Cartier and an Emerald collar or choker also designed by Jacques Cartier.